Increasingly powerful storms threaten Ottawa's tree cover | CBC News

 Increasingly powerful storms threaten Ottawa's tree cover

-More resilient canopy needed as effects of climate change take root, foresters and green space advocates say
+Resilient canopy needed as climate change takes root, foresters and advocates say

 A detailed picture of the damage hasn't yet emerged as cleanup continues after this latest storm, but it won't be too much longer before one materializes.